ThirtySomething/ID3Stats/README.md

 ## Tasks

-- Switch from MariaDB to SQLite
+- ~~Switch from MariaDB to SQLite~~ Done 20.12.2024
+- Make usage of file hash optional

 ## Libraries